 8. The Archer

 Following extensive renovations, The Archer rejoined North Adelaide’s pub scene in 2019, promising a solid all-rounder of a venue.
 It went on to deliver.

-At its core, this place offers everything you’d expect from your local pub, a comfortable front bar, atrium eating area, spacious beer garden and many flexible function spaces.
+At its core, this place offers everything you’d expect from your local pub, a comfortable front bar, an atrium eating area, a spacious beer garden and many flexible function spaces.

 Address: 60 O’Connell St, North Adelaide

 Tucked away in the borough of Parkside, this charming old pub has cemented itself as a local favourite.